garfix/nligems/doc/features/pragmatic analysis.md

 * a discourse model

+## Verbs: Tense

+If a system can handle time, it must interpret tensed sentences with respect to the deictic center of time.

 ## Action detection

 The input sentence must be converted into one of the systems' actions: ASK (query the database), TELL (update the database), DO (perform a task)